 3. A table showing expression pattern statistics (e.g., circadian expression pattern, peak expression time).

 Example: Say you are interested in per gene family expression patterns but not sure how many “per” genes are in the X. maculatus genome, or not sure which “per” gene to study if there are paralogs within the fish genome.
 Type in “per” in Gene Name text box.
 The table on top right of the screen will display all genes in the Xiphophorus genome that contain “per”.
 If “per1b” is determined to be the gene of interest, type in the “per1b” Ensemble gene ID (ENSXMAG00000015314) into the Ensembl Gene ID text box.
 This process will trigger the generation of all graphs and tables.

 About the data:

 Gene expression was first normalized to Count Per Million Reads (cpm), followed with averaged cpm values calculated using biological replicates per time point.
-Relative expression at each time point was further calculated as Relative expression= (Average cpm of biological replicate) / (Average cpm of all time points).
-Expressed genes of each organ were first identified by applying expression criteria to each gene of each organ-specific expression profiles.
-A gene is considered to be expressed if its cpm value from at least two of the eight time points are larger than 1.
+Relative expression at each time point was further calculated as relative expression = (Average cpm of biological replicate) / (Average cpm of all time points).
+Expressed genes of each organ were first identified by applying expression criteria to each gene of each organ-specific expression profile.
+A gene is considered expressed if its cpm value from at least two of the eight time points are larger than 1.
 Subsequently, a Rhythmicity Analysis Incorporating Nonparametric (RAIN) algorithm was applied to normalized and scale gene expression profiles to identify genes exhibiting oscillating circadian expression patterns.
-A p-value cutoff of < 0.01 was further used to identify genes that demonstrate oscillating expression patterns.
+A p-value cutoff of < 0.01 was further used to identify genes that show oscillating expression patterns.